Wilhelm Kotarbiński: Career

 After graduating, with more help from the Imperial Society, he was able to set up his own studio in Rome and held his first solo exhibition.
 His first commission came from the art critic Vladimir Stasov, who engaged him to copy a 14th-century manuscript from the Vatican Museums.
 He soon acquired many wealthy customers.

-In 1888, he left Italy, after being invited by his friend, Pavel Svedomsky, to come to Kyiv and work on an upcoming major public project.
+In 1888, he left Italy, after being invited by his friend, Pavel Svedomsky, to come to Kiev and work on an upcoming major public project.
 He married a distant cousin, acquired property in Minsk Governorate, and began painting in the local churches, but visited Kiev frequently.
 Although he was Catholic, he did decorative work at the Orthodox St Volodymyr's Cathedral from 1889 to 1894, with several other well-known Russian and Ukrainian artists, notably Viktor Vasnetsov.
 Under the supervision of Adrian Prakhov, an expert on old Russian and Byzantine art, he worked on 84 individual figures and 18 full paintings, including a large painting of the transfiguration of Christ.
 During this time, he became friends with the Prakhov family and was said to be enamored of Prakhov's wife, Emilia.
 This, combined with his frequent and lengthy absences, eventually led to an estrangement from his wife, who moved to an estate near Vilnius.

 He also did murals in private mansions, including those of the philanthropist Mykola Tereshchenko, which is now the National Museum Taras Shevchenko, and Tereshchenko's son-in-law, Bohdan Khanenko, which now holds an art museum named after him and his wife Varvara.

-In 1890, he joined the Union of South Russian Artists and, in 1893, together with Jan Stanisławski and others, founded the Society of Kyiv Painters.
+In 1890, he joined the Union of South Russian Artists and, in 1893, together with Jan Stanisławski and others, founded the Society of Kiev Painters.
 He was named an Academician of the Imperial Academy in 1905.

 Later life

 During World War I, he turned some of his paintings into postcards, which were sold for the benefit of soldiers' families, and created posters promoting donations to help victims of the Polish occupation.
 Many of his originals have been lost or destroyed and survive only in the form of these postcards.

 After the war, he wanted to return to newly independent Poland but was thwarted in his efforts by the unsettled political situation in Russia.
-He left his estate and rented two rooms at the Hotel Prague in Kyiv until 1920, when the hotel was occupied by the Red Army.
+He left his estate and rented two rooms at the Hotel Prague in Kiev until 1920, when the hotel was occupied by the Red Army.
 As a result, he was invited by Emilia (now a widow) to live with her family, for what would turn out to be the final year of his life.

-He died on September 4, 1921 in Kyiv.
-Kotarbiński is buried in the Polish section of Kyiv's Baikove Cemetery.
+He died on September 4, 1921, in Kiev.
+Kotarbiński is buried in the Polish section of the Baikove Cemetery.